AlanCasasArevalo/GitHubCheatSheet/README.md

 # We are ready to start to work with git locally and remotely

 ## To show stage area status:
-- `git status`
+- `git status` This command shows you all your files into stage area
+- `git status -s` This command shows you all your files into stage area, with short information

 ## To add files to stage area we could use commands:
-- `git add .` This command add all your files or folders into stage area
+- `git add .` This command add all your files and folders into stage area
+- `git add --all` This command add all your files and folders into stage area
+- `git add -A` This command add all your files and folders into stage area
+- `git add *.extensionToAdd` This command add all your files with specific extension in your folder into stage area
+- `git add "*.extensionToAdd"` This command add all your files with specific extension stage area
 - `git add FileToAdd` This command add specific file into stage area
 - `git add FileToAdd FileToAdd` This command add specific file or files into stage area
 - `git add folderToAdd/` This command add specific folder into stage area
+- `git add folderToAdd/*.extensionToAdd` This command add specific extension folder into stage area
 - `git add folderToAdd/ folderToAdd/` This command add specific folder or folders into stage area

 ## To commit when we want to, we could use commands: